 Pursuant to Federal income tax regulations applicable to investment companies, the Company has elected to treat net capital losses realized between November 1 and September 30 of each year as occurring on the first day of the following tax year.
-For the year ended September 30, 2012, \$44,727 of loss reflected in the accompanying financial statements was deferred for Federal income tax purposes until October 1, 2012.

 The Company accounts for income taxes in conformity with ASC Topic 740 - Income Taxes ("ASC 740").
 ASC 740 provides guidelines for how uncertain tax positions should be recognized, measured, presented and disclosed in financial statements.
 ASC 740 requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Company's tax returns to determine whether the tax positions are "more-likely-than-not" of being sustained by the applicable tax authority.
 Tax positions deemed to meet a "more-likely-than-not" threshold would be recorded as a tax benefit or expense in the current period.
 The Company recognizes interest and penalties, if any, related to unrecognized tax benefits as income tax expense in the consolidated statement of operations.
-There were no material uncertain income tax positions at September 30, 2012.
+There were no material uncertain income tax positions at September 30, 2013, and 2012.
 Although we file federal and state tax returns, our major tax jurisdiction is federal.
-The 2012 federal tax year for the Company remains subject to examination by the Internal Revenue Service.
+The Company's inception-to-date federal tax years remain subject to examination by the Internal Revenue Service.